About

 The website

-The earliest version of my website - though not yet boasting the name SailingIssues - saw the light in 1998 and featured already a primordial version of the navigation course.
-As a sailing safety instructor and member of the Royal Ocean Racing Club the Internet proofed an excellent medium to publish my free course and simply reach more people.
+The earliest version of my website – though not yet boasting the name SailingIssues – saw the light in 1998 and featured already a primordial version of the navigation course.
+As a sailing safety instructor and a member of the Royal Ocean Racing Club the Internet proofed an excellent medium to publish my free course and simply reach more people.

-Then a couple of seasons back - literally fed up with charter nightmares - I added a section on chartering plus a form through which my visitors could report their positive or negative experiences with the companies involved.
-Again, it was an overwhelming success and since there was no reliable and independent information on sailing in Greece available I decided to put everything I knew online, which resulted in peremptory and award-winning pages like my Meltemi survival guide or the Marine Mammals identikit.
+Again, it was an overwhelming success and since there was no reliable and independent information on sailing in Greece and Turkey available I decided to put everything I knew online, which resulted in peremptory and award-winning references like my Meltemi survival guide, the Marine Mammals identikit or the Yacht charters guide.

 The author